AleGit/FLEA-CNF/README.md

 % sudo make install
 ```

-This will instal header and library files of the tptp parsing library.
+This will install header files and library binaries of the tptp parsing library.
-Additionally these three pkg-config files `Yices.pc`, `Z3Api.py`, and `TptpParsing.pc`
+Additionally three pkg-config files `Yices.pc`, `Z3Api.pc`, and `TptpParsing.pc`
 are copied into

 ```zsh